-Before being named Dickinson’s 29th president, Margee Ensign served for seven years as president of the American University of Nigeria (AUN), a young, private university focused on development based on the U.S. model of university education.
-There, she oversaw the building of the sustainable campus, the creation of the finest digital library on the continent, and a very active program of community engagement and humanitarian assistance.
-AUN is located in Yola, the capital of Adamawa state, one of the three northeastern Nigerian states that have been under a state of emergency because of the Boko Haram insurgency.
+Margee Ensign became Dickinson’s 29th president on July 1, 2017.
+Prior to Dickinson she served for seven years as president of the American University of Nigeria (AUN), a young, private university based on the U.S. model of university education.
+There, she oversaw the building of the university’s sustainable campus, the creation of the finest digital library on the continent and a very active program of community engagement and humanitarian assistance.
+AUN is located in Yola, the capital of Adamawa State, one of the three northeastern Nigerian states that have been under a state of emergency because of the Boko Haram insurgency.
 To deal with the crisis, Ensign co-founded and led the Adamawa Peace Initiative (API), a Yola-based response to the escalating violence, which successfully promoted peace in the area through education, empowerment and community development while feeding 300,000 refugees fleeing the fighting to the north.

 Ensign has been internationally recognized for her pioneering work at AUN, including receiving the 2011 African Leadership Award in Educational Excellence, granted by London-based African Leadership Magazine.
 Rotary International made her a Paul Harris Fellow in 2012.
 In 2014, Ensign received the African Leadership Award from the World Centre for Corporate Social Responsibility.
-In 2015, the Women of Jama’atul Nasril Islam in Nigeria recognized her for her contributions to leadership, philanthropy, and education of women and girls in northeast Nigeria.
-She also received an honorary degree from the American University of Paris for her pioneering academic and humanitarian work.
+In 2015, the Women of Jama’atu Nasril Islam in Nigeria recognized her for her contributions to leadership, philanthropy and education of women and girls in northeast Nigeria.
+She also received honorary degrees from the American University of Paris and her alma mater New College for her peace-building and humanitarian work.

 Ensign with His Excellency Atiku Abubakar, founder of AUN.